GiuLeo01/Unet_Image_Segmentation_Lightning/README.md

 # U-Net Human Segmentation

-A PyTorch Lightning implementation of U-Net for human segmentation tasks.
+A PyTorch Lightning implementation of U-Net for human image segmentation tasks.

 ## Overview